 Voters within the District have authorized the issuance of \$250,000,000 principal amount of unlimited tax bonds for the purposes set forth in the Act, including the preservation, maintenance, and enhancement of the economic health and vitality of the TGS Cedar Port Industrial Park as a business and industrial center.
-After issuance of the Bonds and the Series 2020A Road Bonds expected to be issued on December 15, 2020, the District will have \$103,055,000 principal amount of unlimited tax bonds authorized but unissued for the purposes authorized by the Act and the refunding of such bonds.
+After issuance of the Bonds, the District will have \$102,780,000 principal amount of unlimited tax bonds authorized but unissued for the purposes authorized by the Act and the refunding of such bonds.
 Purposes for which the District could issue bonds include the acquisition, construction and maintenance of water, sewer and drainage projects, the acquisition, construction, operation and maintenance of road and related improvements, the acquisition, construction, operation and maintenance of wharves, docks, warehouses, grain elevators and other facilities authorized by the Act.
 The District has also reserved the right to issue revenue bonds payable from the net revenues of the barge terminal or any other projects, special project bonds, inferior lien bonds and other evidences of indebtedness.

-The Act provides that the District may not issue bonds in an amount in excess of the greater of \$50,000,000 or ten percent of the assessed valuation of taxable property in the District unless the TCEQ approves the Bonds as to feasibility.
+The Act provides that the District may not issue bonds in an amount in excess of the greater of \$50,000,000 or ten percent of the assessed valuation of taxable property in the District unless the Texas Commission on Environmental Quality (the "TCEQ" or "Commission") approves the Bonds as to feasibility.
 The Bond Order imposes no limitation on the amount of additional parity bonds which may be authorized for issuance by the District's voters or the amount ultimately issued by the District.
+The District has authorized preparation of a bond application to the TCEQ requesting approval to issue unlimited tax bonds in the principal amount of approximately \$29,900,000 for water, sewer and drainage facilities.
+The District expects approval of such application and sale of such bonds in the fourth quarter of 2021.
 See "INVESTMENT CONSIDERATIONS-Future Debt."